xiix0/scam/README.md

-Q:	What's the difference between Bell Labs and the Boy Scouts of America?
+Kindness is a language which the deaf can hear and the blind can read.
-A:	The Boy Scouts have adult supervision.
+		-- Mark Twain